SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Configuring_the_IP_network_ports.md

 ## Graphical representation of IP communication within a DMS

 The diagrams below show how communication within a DMS could be set up.
-The blue lines indicate the communication towards the databases (in this case an Elasticsearch and Cassandra cluster of three nodes each).
+The blue lines indicate the communication towards the databases (in this case an OpenSearch and Cassandra cluster of three nodes each).

 Using gRPC (recommended from DataMiner 10.3.6/10.3.0 [CU3] onwards):